icopy-site/awesome-cn/docs/awesome/awesome-algorand.md

 > Tools for on-chain voting powered by Algorand

 - [nft_voting_tool](https://github.com/algorandfoundation/nft_voting_tool) - Official voting tool by Algorand Foundation.
-The repository contains a voting tool that allows for creation and facilitation of immutable, tamperproof voting using the Algorand blockchain.
+The repository contains a voting tool that allows for creation and facilitation of immutable, tamperproof voting using the Algorand Blockchain.
 - [vote-coin-demo](https://github.com/scholtz/vote-coin-demo) - Decentralized message standard for on-chain voting on Algorand developed by @scholtz.